4 Disney employees arrested in human trafficking campaign, deputies say - NewsBreak

 According to the sheriff’s office, there were also four Disney employees among the 108 arrests, including a man who worked as a lifeguard at Disney’s Polynesian Village Resort.

 Deputies said Xavier Jackson, 27, who worked as a lifeguard at the resort, sent sexual images and graphic descriptions of “what he wanted to do” to an undercover detective posing as a 14-year-old girl.
-Deputies said Jackson also bragged about working as a lifeguard at the resort.Major crash in Harlingen under investigation
+Deputies said Jackson also bragged about working as a lifeguard at the resort.Online clothing sale leads to murder of Illinois man in Indy

 Three other Disney employees were arrested during the operation.
 Their alleged crimes did not involve minors.